 One way to go about gauging this is to think about how your family would manage if you couldn’t work for a long time.
 This can include mortgage or rent and living expenses for monthly bills.
 If your children are very young or still in full-time education, you should also consider school fees and related expenses.
 Talking to a life insurance adviser or protection specialist can be helpful in identifying and prioritising what you need to insure and how much cover you should arrange.

-When many people think about purchasing life insurance, they tend to only think about the breadwinners.
+When many people think about purchasing life and illness cover, they tend to only think about the breadwinners.
 However, the value of a ‘stay at home’ parent should not be underestimated.
 If the main carer in a family dies, the main earner may not be able to work as much as they did before, or they may need to find additional help.
-Life insurance can help pay for childcare, a cleaner, or housekeeper and lessen the impact on a family’s finances.
+Joint life insurance can help pay for childcare, a cleaner, or housekeeper and lessen the impact on a family’s finances.